hendrikschilling/FASP/README.md

 The errors that need to be fixed are generally sheet jumps, were the surface jumps from one correct surface to another correct surface.
 Often these are visible by checking for gaps in the generated trace as a jump will normally not reconnect with the rest of the trace (cause its on another sheet).
 Then close to the bottleneck is normally where an error occurs.
-It is useful to go back in the generated dbg surfaces to find the first time an error appears so as to annotate the root cause.
+It is useful to go back in the generated debug surfaces to find the first time an error appears so as to annotate the root cause.

 ![image](imgs/sheet_jump.jpg)